 When I describe myself as a copyeditor, I literally mean I’m an editor who edits copy (as opposed to being a video editor or sound editor).
 I use this term for simplicity’s sake.
-I actually do other types of editing, not just copyediting.
+I do other types of editing besides copyediting.

-Copyediting in itself is a lot more specific than that.
-It’s a step in the editing process involving specific tasks, responsibilities and priorities.
+But what is copyediting?
+It’s a step in the editing process involving certain tasks, responsibilities and priorities.

-In this post, I’ll share my take on what copyediting is.
+In this post, I’ll share my take on what copyediting does and doesn’t involve.
 My views are inspired by the Chartered Institute of Editing and Proofreading’s official definition of copyediting and my own real-life experiences of helping clients with their writing.

 What does copyediting involve?